 For those interested that great film, Padenie Berlina (The Fall of Berlin), parts one and two are now available for download.
 And you don’t even need to agree to download the (possibly dodgy) software the site suggests.
 The film is unique, not only as the first film about the Second World War, but also because Stalin himself chose the actors, had a large hand in the script, and appeared in it himself.

 To complete the circle, it also won the Stalin Prize, first degree.
 The world is a poorer place without the Stalin prize, so I suggest it be restored.
-The judging panel should at least begin with Berlusconi Youth and myself.
-Anyone else interested?

 1 December, 2011